Reviews You Can Rely On

 Credit: Maggie Brandenburg

 The OYO Personal Gym is fairly compact and could easily be brought along on vacation.
-Though a bit bulkier and heavier, the Gymwell, INNSTAR 3.0, and Megoal could all arguably be carted to work or your neighborhood park without too much inconvenience.
+Though a bit bulkier and heavier, the Gymwell or INNSTAR 3.0 could arguably be carted to work or your neighborhood park without too much inconvenience.
 The BodyBoss 2.0 isn't much larger, and its additional workout options may make it the perfect travel companion.

-The Fusion Motion and Gonex are two of the largest, heaviest, and bulkiest baseboard systems we tested.
-While we enjoy their size and plethora of additions for home use, they're a bit much to travel with and best left in the closet at home.
+The Gonex is a large, heavy, and bulky baseboard system.
+While we enjoy its size and plethora of additions for home use, it's a bit much to travel with and best left in the closet at home.
 The Gorilla Bow claims to be portable, but the idea of carrying around a solid 4.5-foot bar of metal isn't exactly appealing.
 The NYPOT Bow breaks down into three sections that fit into a simple carry bag, making it a much better option for true travel ease.

 portable home gym - the nypot portable bow breaks into 3 sections that fit into its...